 The cost of this program is just $15 for Washington Council of Lawyers members, $20 for public interest and government lawyers, and $25 for the general public & law firm attendees.
 (Join here to receive the discounted member price.)

-Finally, if you’d like your summer associates or interns to attend, but don’t yet know their names, you can register them as guests (First name: Guest 1, Last Name: Organization Name); email Christina Jackson at email@example.com if you need assistance.
+Finally, if you’d like your summer associates or interns to attend and need assistance registering them as a group, email Christina Jackson at email@example.com.

 Join and follow the conversation on Twitter using #SCOTUSpress!